PrincetonUniversity/advanced-command-line/01_tmux/README.md

 session.
 You should see `Hello tmux` from the last echo.

 To terminate a session, type `C-d` to signal end of file.
-This is a shell thing, not tmux specific and used to exit a connection.
+This is a shell convention, not tmux specific and is used to exit a connection.
 If you now type `tmux a`, you should get an error that there are no sessions to connect to.

 *This is my usage with sessions.
 I keep one session and run `tmux a` when I first log in.
 Projects are separated by windows (explained below).*